 For more information on our staff, their research and teaching please visit the Marketing & Retail Division.

-The course is aimed at experienced managers in retailing and related trades, and serves to enhance prospects of promotion within their existing employer or improve opportunities of moving within the retail sector.
+The MBA in Retailing by distance learning course is aimed at experienced managers working in retailing and related trades, and serves to enhance prospects of promotion within their existing employer or improve opportunities of moving within the retail sector.

 The retail industry is dynamic, continually responding to changing consumer spending whilst operating within a fast-moving, highly competitive global market.
 As a result, it is an industry where the need for professional and well trained managers has never been greater.

 The internationally recognised MBA in Retailing by distance learning was created in collaboration with the retail industry and is designed to offer a postgraduate qualification to those individuals employed within the sector who are unable to study full time.
 Planned specially to fit into participants’ demanding work schedules, the course allows students to gain a professional qualification within two years.

 Eric Calderwood, Course Director, MBA in Retailing by distance learning